dannytsang/postman-en3rgy/README.md

 # postman-en3rgy
-Postman files for en3rgy API
+Postman files for [n3rgy](http://www.n3rgy.com/) API.
+This project has no association to n3rgy.